|Aircraft registration number||RA-01978|

 |Degree of aircraft destruction|

-The accident with AW-119MKII RA-01978 helicopter owned by "VSP Leasing" Ltd occurred in the area of Staritsa locality of the Tver region on September 14, 2013.
+The accident with AW-119MKII RA-01978 helicopter owned by "VSP Leasing" Ltd occurred in the area of Staritsa locality, Tver region (RF) on September 14, 2013.
 According to the available information the pilot and a passenger on board were killed, the rotorcraft was destroyed.

 The Interstate Aviation Committee has formed the Investigation team of the accident in accordance with the Russian Aviation Legislation.
 The Investigation team started its work.